-Americans with Disabilities Act (ADA) states that a “person with a disability” is someone with a physic al or mental impairment that substantially limits one or more major life activities.
-A person is considered to be a person with a disability if he/she has the disability, has a record of the disability, or is regarded as having the disability.
-The institution will make a good faith effort to provide reasonable accommodations on a case-by-case basis.
-However, the institution does not provide personal devices, such as wheelchairs; individually prescribed devices, such a hearing aids; or services of a personal nature including assistance in eating, toileting, or dressing.
+Americans with Disabilities Act (ADA) states that a “person with a disability” is someone with a physical or mental impairment that substantially limits one or more major life activities.
+A person is considered to be a person with a disability if he/she has a disability, has a record of the disability, or is regarded as having the disability.
+The institution will make a good-faith effort to provide reasonable accommodations on a case-by-case basis.
+However, the institution does not provide personal devices, such as wheelchairs; individually prescribed devices, such a hearing aids; or services of a personal nature, including assistance in eating, toileting, or dressing.

-It is the responsibility of persons with permanent or temporary disabilities to identify themselves and request reasonable accommodations through the process defined in the Procedures of the Disability Services Office.
+It is the responsibility of persons with permanent or temporary disabilities to identify themselves and request reasonable accommodations through the process defined in the procedures of the Office that administers disability accommodations.

 In order to receive reasonable accommodations, all students with permanent or temporary disabilities must provide documentation of their disabilities and need for accommodation(s).
 Brookdale reserves the right to request more specific documentation or additional documentation if necessary to establish support for the request for accommodations.